-SCLK Serial Data Clock (Pin 18)
+SCLK Serial Data Clock (Pin 13)

-This clock input drives the internal I/O state machine to perform three major functions: (1) drives the data shift registers to simultaneously shift in the next mux address from the D{in} pin and shift out the previous conversion result on the D{out} pin, (2) begins sampling the analog voltage onto the RC DAC as soon as the new mux address is available, and (3) transfers control to the A/D conversion state machine (driven by ADCLK) after the last bit of the previous conversion result has been shifted out on the D{out} pin.
+This clock input drives the internal I/O state machine to perform three major functions: (1) drives the data shift registers to simultaneously shift in the next mux address from the D{in} pin and shift out the previous conversion result on the D{out} pin, (2) begins sampling the analog voltage onto the RC DAC as soon as the new mux address is available, and (3) transfers control to the A/D conversion state machine after the last bit of the previous conversion result has been shifted out on the D{out} pin.

 The serial data shift registers are completely static, allowing SCLK rates down to the dc.
 There are some cases, however, that require a minimum SCLK frequency as discussed later in this section.
-SCLK need not be synchronous to ADCLK.
 At least ten SCLK cycles are required for each simultaneous data transfer.
 If the 16-bit format is used, SCLK can be one continuous 16-bit stream or two intermittent 8-bit streams.
-After the serial port has been initiated to perform a serial transfer, the new mux address is shifted in on the first
+After the serial port has been initiated to perform a serial transfer, the new mux address is shifted in